Time Management Statistics (2026 Edition)

 However, the recent Founder report on entrepreneurial mental health found that 87.7% of small business owners struggle with mental health issues.

-In particular, 34.4% of entrepreneurs feel burnt out, which makes up β of all surveyed entrepreneurs.
+In particular, 34.4% of entrepreneurs feel burnt out, representing ⅓ of all surveyed entrepreneurs.
 In fact, they claim that long hours and constant focus on work are to blame.

-Evidently, CEOs experience burnout differently due to their varying work dynamics.
-Their personal and professional lives tend to intercept, leading to an even more intense burnout experience.
+Evidently, CEOs experience burnout differently depending on their work dynamics.
+Their personal and professional lives often intersect, leading to even more intense burnout.

 In fact, the above Founder poll highlights the often seamless intrusion of work into personal life, revealing that 26.9% of entrepreneurs have a poor work-life balance.